matn7/Google-Platform-Notes/flashcard/Microservices.md

 When the client makes a request to the Spring Cloud Gateway, the Gateway Handler Mapping first checks if the request matches a route.
 This matching is done using the predicates.
 If it matches then the request is sent to the pre-filters followed by actual microservices.
 The response will travel through post filters.
+1. Request.
+2. Gateway Handler Mapping using Routing configs.
+3. Request.
+4. Predicates, to check if the requests fulfill a set of given condition.
+5. Pre Filters.
+6. Request.
+7. Microservices.
+8. Response.
+9. Post Filters.
+10. Gateway Handler Mapping using Routing Configs.
+11. Response.

 ### Steps to create Spring Cloud Gateway.

 Steps to make a microservice application to register and act as a Eureka client.
-1. Set up a new Spring Boot project: Start by creating a new Spring Boot project using your preferred IDE or by using Spring Initializr.
+1. Set up a new Spring Boot project: Start by creating a new Spring Boot project using using Spring Initializr.
 Include the 'spring-cloud-starter-gateway', 'spring-cloud-starter-config' & 'spring-cloud-starter-netflix-eureka-client' maven dependencies.
 2. Configure the properties: In the application properties or YAML file.
 Make routing configurations using RouteLocatorBuilder.